 1 – Red Bull

 It’s hard to think of modern motorsport without picturing the Red Bull logo.
 Marketing extraordinaire Dietrich Mateschitz knows well what happens when a brand is associated with an exciting, thrilling and inspiring sport discipline.
 And there’s nothing more thrilling and exciting than a bunch of boys racing 300hp motorcycles at 350kmh, right.
-Red Bull is everywhere, from the riders to the teams, from the circuits to the fan zones.
+Red Bull as a MotoGP sponsor is everywhere, from the riders to the teams, from the circuits to the fan zones.

 2 – Monster Energy